 30 Days of Serving and Sharing: Goodness & Kindness

 Expressing thirty days of gratitude is wonderful.
 However, out of that gratitude let’s also focus on 30 days of serving and sharing.
-Some folks concentrate on this in November, but we can put this project into practice at any point during the year.
+Some folks concentrate on this in November, but we can put this project into practice anytime during the year.
 In this post, our focus is on doling out goodness and kindness.

-Of course, we try to practice that within own families on a daily basis.
-But for this project, you’ll receive suggestions of things you can do together for people outside of your own family.
+Of course, we try to practice this within own families on a daily basis.
+But in this post, you’ll receive suggestions of things you can do together for people outside of your own family.
 If your life is a little crazy like mine, there will be days when you can barely muster up enough energy just to serve your own family.
 That’s okay.
 The point is to put more action with our words.
-If that’s thirty extra activities this month, or three, God will use it.
+If that’s thirty extra activities this month, or only three activities, God will use it.

 “But do not forget to do good and to share,